 Solus Jesus not only grapples with the authority question in Christianity, but also provides a massive re-think of traditional atonement theories.
 Leaning on the work of René Girard, they conclude that the life, death, and resurrection of Jesus together reveal a completely good, non-violent God who is on the side of the oppressed and scapegoated of this world.
 As a work of queer theology, the book is intersectional in its understanding of justice, and invites readers to reconsider our understanding of what it means to follow Jesus.

-This book is so timely that it won the Eric Hoffer book award in Spirituality, as we reported here.
+This book is so timely that it won the Eric Hoffer book award in Spirituality.
 For Christians looking for guidance on how to address distressing issues of injustice; for help understanding how they can faithfully follow Jesus and love their neighbors as themselves; and for practices for how to experience the living Jesus and his Spirit of love—Solus Jesus is the book for you.

 Michigan State University’s School of Journalism is Leading the Diversity Way